-The use of the Guidelines is strongly encouraged to promote trust and confidence in the financial planner's projections, given their objectivity and basis in reliable sources.
+Given the Guideline's objectivity and basis in reliable sources, their use is strongly encouraged to promote trust and confidence in the financial planner's projections.

 That said, a financial planner is in the best position to understand their clients' unique circumstances.
 Because every client situation is different, assumptions that vary from the Guidelines may be used.